asian pear tree care

 Annual maintenance pruning consists of thinning twiggy branches to allow light and air to penetrate further into the canopy.
 Also remove any dead, damaged, diseased or crossing branches.
 Remove any branches growing from the central leader that have not been selected to be scaffold or scaffold replacements.
 You may remove the ends of scaffold branches annually to keep the tree at a desired size.

 Scaffold branches do eventually get old and slow or stop producing fruit.
 When you identify an under performing scaffold branch, remove it and cultivate a replacement.

 Knowing when to harvest Asian pears is much easier than European pears.
 When the predicted time of ripening arrives, taste one of the larger fruit on the tree.
 When they taste good, harvest them before your neighbors get to them.
 Ripe fruit also often have a slight softness to them.
 If you get too many fruit, bring them to Swansons and we will help you eat them.

 DISEASE & PEST CONTROL

 The best defense against pests and diseases is to provide the plants with lots of sun, air drainage, adequate water drainage for the soil, and deep supplemental irrigation in the summer.
 Pears are susceptible to certain diseases and pests, and monitoring for problems is a good idea.
-Consult the resource list at the end of this publication or consult one of our nursery professionals for more information and remedies.

 Good garden hygiene is also important.
 Use sharp, clean pruners to prevent damage and the spread of disease from other plants.
 Cleaning up dead leaves beneath the plants in the spring is also a good practice.
 This will help eliminate any diseases or pests which may have overwintered there.